 Here are some key color areas to think about.

-Mind Tools has a lot on the landing page, but it uses a background color (the blue sky image) that focuses your attention on the text and tool boxes.
+For example, Mind Tools has a lot on the landing page, but it uses contrasting orange and blue colors that draw your attention to crucial information.

-Linking out from your landing page, especially when you want to accomplish a special goal (such as capturing email leads) is not a good practice.
-But, if you are going to link, start with the web convention of using blue for underlined links (and maroon for followed links).
+Linking from your landing page, especially when you want to accomplish a special goal (capturing email leads), is not a good practice.
+However, if you want to link, start with the web convention of using blue for underlined links and maroon for followed links.

 Note: Feel free to be creative with your landing page.
 If red links work for you, use them.
 If green links are getting clicked more, use those.